Dual Diagnosis Treatment Wolfeboro, NH

 Avenues Recovery Extended Care - 37.2 miles from Wolfeboro, NH

-Avenues Recovery Extended Care is a dual diagnosis treatment center in Concord, New Hampshire that provides treatment for drug or alcohol use and mental health disorders that include OCD as well as thought disorders.
+Avenues Recovery Extended Care is a dual-diagnosis treatment center in Concord, New Hampshire that provides treatment services for alcohol or drug addiction and mental health disorders that include generalized anxiety disorder as well as paranoid personality disorder.

 Address: 81 Hall Street, Concord, NH 03301 in Merrimack County